sjbylo/lab-azure-service-operator/README.md

 # Create the Azure MySQL Server and all needed configurations

 First, check the manifests in the deploy-azure-mysql dir.
 For example, check the region you want to deploy mysql in e.g. "location: australiaeast".

+The example manifest files will create the following resources:

+1. my-demo-mysqlserver - a MySQL: server in location: australiaeast.
+Check the SKU values also.
+1. my-demo-mysqlfirewallrule-public - Allow public access to the DB.
+1. mydb - Create a database in MySQL called "mydb"
+1. my-demo-mysqluser - Create a user called "user" with access to the database "mydb"

 Instantiate the manifests:
 ```